-On the Closing Date, we announced the sale of our Hospital Products to the Exela Buyer pursuant to the Purchase Agreement (the "Transaction").
+On June 30, 2020 (the "Closing Date"), we announced the sale of our portfolio of sterile injectable drugs used in the hospital setting ("Hospital Products"), which included our three commercial products, Akovaz, Bloxiverz and Vazculep, as well as Nouress, to Exela Sterile Medicines LLC ("Exela Buyer") pursuant to an Asset Purchase Agreement (the "Transaction").

-Pursuant to the Purchase Agreement, the Exela Buyer agreed to pay a total aggregate consideration amount of \$42,000, of which \$14,500 was paid on the Closing Date and an additional \$27,500 was paid in ten equal monthly installments following the Closing Date.
-During the year ended December 31, 2020, we collected four installment payments, totaling \$11,000 and during the six months ended June 30, 2021, we collected the remaining six installment payments, totaling \$16,500.
+Pursuant to the Asset Purchase Agreement, the Exela Buyer agreed to pay a total aggregate consideration amount of \$42,000, of which \$14,500 was paid on the Closing Date and an additional \$27,500 was paid in ten equal monthly installments following the Closing Date.
+During the year ended December 31, 2020, we collected four installment payments, totaling \$11,000.
+We collected the remaining six installment payments, totaling \$16,500, during 2021.
 In connection with the sale of the Hospital Products, the parties also agreed to cause the dismissal of the pending civil litigation related to Nouress in the District Court for the District of Delaware.

 We were party to a Membership Interest Purchase Agreement, dated March 13, 2012, by and among us, Avadel Legacy, Breaking Stick Holdings, LLC, Deerfield Private Design International II, L.P. ("Deerfield International"), Deerfield Private Design Fund II, L.P. ("Deerfield Fund") and Horizon Santé FLML, Sarl ("Horizon") (the "Deerfield MIPA") and a Royalty Agreement, dated February 4, 2013, by and among us, Avadel Legacy, the Deerfield Fund and Horizon (the "Deerfield Royalty Agreement").
 In connection with the closing of the sale of the Hospital Products, the Deerfield MIPA (with respect to certain sections thereof) and the Royalty Agreement were assigned to the Exela Buyer.
-Pursuant to the Purchase Agreement, the Exela

-Buyer assumed and will pay, perform, satisfy and discharge the liabilities and obligations of Avadel Legacy under the Deerfield Royalty Agreement for obligations that arise after the Closing Date.
+Pursuant to the Purchase Agreement, the Exela Buyer assumed and will pay, perform, satisfy and discharge the liabilities and obligations of Avadel Legacy under the Deerfield Royalty Agreement for obligations that arise after the Closing Date.